alabamenhu/IntlFormatDateTime/README.md

   * `Intl::CLDR`
   Contains formatting information
   * `DateTime::Timezones`
   Not a formal dependency due to a precompilation bug in Rakudo, but required in the main script for most `wide` formats.
+Its use will be checked for in such cases to try to provide a helpful error.

 These modules are designed to work together, and as of 2021, are maintained by the same person so should not have issues if fully updated.

+## Version history

+  * **v0.2.0**
+    * Skeleton formats supported for `format-datetime` (NYI: missing fields and C/j/J formatters NYI)
+  * **v0.1**
+    * Initial release

 ## Copyright and License